 You filter out the highs in one channel and, in the other, the lows.
 Now you can compress upper and middle frequencies individually.The compressed signal can now be added via the buss according to taste.

-Compressing the Bass is one of the most important steps in mixing, and perhaps it's the most powerful tool.
+Compressing the Bass is one of the most critical to mixing to get a solid low-end.
 Following these steps and practice will make your bass sound more awesome and punchy.
 Also, you can implement your methods because there are no rules in mixing.

-The best setting for compressor or any plugin is the one you like the sound of.
-These steps are general guidelines that will help you to compress Bass faster and better.
+The best setting for a compressor is the sound you like.
+These 7 steps are general guidelines that will help you to compress Bass faster and better.

 Pro Tip 4: Another excellent bass mixing technique is to use a multiband compressor.
 Make sure that only the frequency range below 150 Hz gets compressed.
 This way, you get the low end under control and get warm-sounding results.

 Pro Tip 5: Mixing kick and Bass?
-After you get your Bass under control with the right Bass Compression Settings, it's time to mix your kick with the Bass.
+After you get your Bass under control with the proper compression settings for Bass, it's time to mix your kick with the Bass.
 Your mastered song will generally sound cleaner and tidier if the kick is more in the foreground.
 So if you mix the Bass a little softer, your mastered music will sound punchier.